hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_plain/rest_operations.md

 ## Accessing Tags in a Read / VRead / Search Method

 Tags are stored within a resource object, in the Resource.meta element.
-It is important to note that changing a resources tags will not cause a version update to that resource.
+It is important to note that changing a resource's tags will not cause a version update to that resource.

 In a server implementation, you may populate your tags into the returned resource(s) and HAPI will automatically place these tags into the response headers (for read/vread) or the bundle category tags (for search).
 The following example illustrates how to return tags from a server method.
 This example shows how to supply tags in a read method, but the same approach applies to vread and search operations as well.